okjuan/vbook/_posts/2025-09-25-revise-a-sentence.md

 Ending with **brings me joy** felt weak.
 Not sure why.
 Maybe because it is preceded by a much larger subject?
+(When I showed Z this discussion later on, she pointed out **brings me joy** is a bit cliche.
+I think she's right.
+It's trite, trendy phrasing.
+A "volunteer phrase," to use Verlyn Klinkenborg terminology.)
 So I tried moving **joy** to the beginning of the sentence and giving it a more central role as the active verb **rejoice**:

 > I rejoice in the sunshine and cool air of September in the coastal cities of the PNW.